Libraries & Spaces

 Researchers are encouraged to visit the Library's Copyright at Georgetown University page, and take advantage of the resources available there, such as using an author's addendum when signing publisher agreements, choosing publishers with expansive copyright policies or releasing your work under Creative Commons licensing.

-Faculty, students and researchers joined us in the Murray Room on October 23rd at 11:00 AM for a lecture on Open Access delivered by Dr. Rebecca Tushnet of the GU Law Center, followed by a librarian-led panel discussion of the objectives of Open Access, its implications for publication of research and the resources Georgetown University Libraries offer to support open access self-archiving.
-For more information on Open Access Week's goals, please visit SPARC’s Open Access Week page.
+Faculty, students and researchers joined us in the Murray Room on October 23 for a lecture on Open Access delivered by Cliff Lynch, Executive Director of the Coalition for Networked Information (CNI) on 'The Evolving Relationship Between Open Access Publishing and Promotion and Tenure at Research Universities.'
+For more information on Open Access Week's goals, please visit the Open Access Week page.

 Open Access Week Partners